adammurdoch/kotlin-tools/bootstrap-plugins/README.md

+# Bootstrap plugins

-Gradle plugins that can build the Kotlin JVM libraries used as dependencies for the launcher plugins.
+Gradle plugins that can build the Kotlin tools plugins and the JVM libraries that they use as dependencies.

-Only used locally.
+These plugins are not intended to be used outside of this repository.